pfragkiad/EndpointProviders/EndpointProviders/README.md

 app.AddEndpointsFromEndpointProviders(typeof(MarkerClass));
 ```

-The `AndEndpointProviderFactory` method is responsible for the insertion of the endpoints.
+The `AndEndpointProviderFactory` method is responsible for inserting the endpoints.
-The `AddEndpointsFromEndpointProviders` method collects and initializes all `IEndPointProvider` objects by passing the `IServiceProvider` to their constructor.
+The `AddEndpointsFromEndpointProviders` method collects and initializes all `IEndPointProvider` objects by injecting the `IServiceProvider` into their constructors.

 ## Example 1 - Simple example

-Let's modify the classic `WeatherForecast` sample Minimal API project, in order to show an explicit example.
+Let's modify the classic `WeatherForecast` sample Minimal API project, to provide an explicit example.

-We slightly modify the `WeatherForecast` class to a struct as shown below (there is no specific reason for that, just my preference):
+We slightly modify the `WeatherForecast` class to a struct, as shown below (there is no particular reason for this, just my preference):

 ```cs
 namespace EndpointProviderTests;